V4Fire/Client/src/global/g-icon/README.md

 ## Usage

-You can use this mixin "as it is", just import it to your styles.
+You can use this mixin "as it is", import it to your styles.

 ```stylus
 @import "global/g-icon/g-icon.styl"